Alexander Dalzeel

 Alexander Dalzeel (died 1715) was a Scottish pirate and privateer who sailed in French service.
-Details on Dalzeel's early life - his career under pirate Henry Avery and exploits against the Spanish - appear only in Alexander Smith's 1720 collection "A Compleat history of the lives and robberies of the most notorious highwaymen," while his later activities are corroborated by newspaper accounts and trial records.
+Details on Dalzeel's early life - his supposed career under pirate Henry Every and exploits against the Spanish - appears almost entirely in Alexander Smith's 1720 collection "A Compleat history of the lives and robberies of the most notorious highwaymen," while his later activities are corroborated by newspaper accounts and trial records.